Teja2810-hub/Ride-Yaari/docs/instagram-content/CHARACTER_BIBLE.md

 ## CHARACTER 1: YAARI (The RideYaari Mascot)

 ### Character Overview
 Yaari is the cool, intelligent, and sarcastic animated mascot of RideYaari.
 He represents the brand's smart, modern approach to travel sharing and always knows the best solution to any travel problem.
-He is an animated cartoon character with an Indian urban English voice personality.
+He is an animated cartoon character with an Indian accent speaking American English.

 ### Physical Description